 Life is not static.
 Fortunately, court procedures afford you the opportunity to address the many changes you are likely to experience in the years after your divorce.
 To obtain a modified order, you must demonstrate a change in circumstances.
 Founded in 1993, Silverman & Silverman, Attorneys at Law guides you through the process of modifying your orders to accommodate changed circumstances.

 When you can modify your child support order

 A decrease in your financial resources may make it difficult to pay the amount of child support ordered in your dissolution judgment.
-Your changed circumstances may result from a lost job, a failed business, or a destroyed home due to a fire or natural disaster.
+Your changed circumstances may result from a lost job, a failed business or a destroyed home due to a fire or natural disaster.
 Or, the other parent may have won the lottery, received an inheritance or benefited from a lucrative business buyout that could help support your children’s upbringing.
 And, children who develop special needs or disabilities, possibly due to serious illness or injury, may require additional support to gain needed treatment and care.
-Since child support may be modified at any time during a child’s minority, parties’ agreements to bind parents to future child-support payments are invalid.
+Since child support may be modified at any time during a children’s minority, parties’ agreements to bind parents to future child-support payments are invalid.